firmwaremodules/Contiki-EOS/README.md

 ### First Steps

-The first thing we need to do is create wallet and install an EOS-compatible signing engine into the Contiki framework.
+The first thing we need to do is create a wallet and install an EOS-compatible transaction signing engine into the Contiki framework.

 #### Wallet